 How is Threshold Used Within TrainingPeaks?

-Your threshold is used to calculate Training Stress Score (TSS), which quantifies overall stress for each session.
+Your threshold is used to calculate Training Stress Score (TSS), which quantifies overall stress for each session and TSS is used to measure fitness, fatigue, and form.
 Since threshold is closely associated with your max effort for 60 minutes, we award 100 TSS points for a one-hour max effort.
 However, if you train at a lower effort you can still accumulate 100 TSS if your hold the lower effort for a longer period of time.
 Conversely, going at an effort greater than threshold for less than an hour can result in 100 TSS.
 How we calculate TSS for each sport.

 As you accumulate TSS from each session each day, your fitness improves.
 You can measure your overall long term fitness using Chronic Training Load (CTL) which is a rolling average of the previous 42 days of TSS accumulation.
 You can also measure fatigue, the short term effect of training, using Acute Training Load (ATL).
 ATL is your rolling 7-day average TSS.